 Once you have chosen an exchange, you will usually need to sign up and pass an identity verification test.
 You can submit a copy of your photo ID, and this whole process should not take long.

-Most exchanges will allow you to buy XRP with a fiat currency such as USD, GBP, and EUR, but you can also pay in cryptocurrency.
-For example, you could buy some Bitcoin from an exchange like Switchere and transfer them into your account.
+Most exchanges will allow you to fund your account with a fiat currency such as USD, GBP, and EUR, but you can also pay in cryptocurrency.
+For example, you could purchase some Bitcoin from an exchange like Switchere and transfer them into your account.

 Once your exchange account has been registered and funded, you can exchange the funds in your account for XRP.
-If you have GBP in your account, look at the XRP/GBP pair, or if you have Bitcoin in your account, find the XRP/BTC pair.
-You can now buy XRP.
+Simply find the XRP/GBP pair, or if you have Bitcoin in your account, search for the XRP/BTC pair.
+Then, you can lock in your trade.

 Step 4.
 (Optional) Get a suitable wallet